cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-botw.md

     {: .notice--info}

 1. Open the `Workarounds` category
-1. If you're using OpenGL:
+- If you're using OpenGL:
   1. Enable `Kakariko Torch Shadows (OpenGL)` and `LWZX Crash (OpenGL)`
+    - Kakariko Torch Shadows resolves issues with square lighting around torches.
+    - LWZX Crash prevents random crashes which can occur under specific circumstances.
   1. Open the `GPU specific workarounds for OpenGL` subcategory
   1. Enable all the options corresponding to your GPU (Intel, AMD or NVIDIA)
+    - Do not enable packs that are not meant for your GPU.
+    - This means do not enabled Intel if you are not using your Intel GPU for Cemu.
-1. If you're using Vulkan:
+- If you're using Vulkan:
   1. Enable `Grass Swaying (Vulkan)`
+    - If you're using a compatible Vulkan 1.2 driver for Nvidia, this is no longer required.
+    - This is still required for AMD and Intel GPUs.
   1. If using an Intel GPU, enable `Intel GPU Shadows (Vulkan)`
+    - This may be resolved by Intel with future updates, feel free to test.

 ---